include-what-you-use/include-what-you-use/README.md

       # For IWYU 0.11/Clang 7 and later
       iwyu/build$ cmake -G "Unix Makefiles" -DCMAKE_PREFIX_PATH=/usr/lib/llvm-7 ../include-what-you-use

+  (substitute the `llvm-6.0` or `llvm-7` suffixes with the actual version compatible with your IWYU branch)

   or, if you have a local LLVM and Clang build tree, you can specify that as `CMAKE_PREFIX_PATH` for IWYU 0.11 and later: